Josh-writes/xteink-writer-firmwaree/README.md

 - **Note Management** — browse, create, rename, and delete notes from an SD card
 - **Named Notes** — each note has a title stored in the file; shown in the browser and editable without touching body text
 - **Text Editor** — cursor navigation, word-wrap, fast e-paper refresh
-- **Auto-Save** — content is silently saved to SD card 2 seconds after you stop typing; no manual save required.
+- **Auto-Save** — content is silently saved to SD card after 10 seconds of idle or every 2 minutes during continuous typing; no manual save required.
 Every exit path (back button, Esc, power button, sleep, restart) also saves automatically
 - **Safe Writes** — saves use a write-verify + `.bak` rotation pattern; a failed or interrupted write never destroys the previous version.
 Orphaned files from a crash are recovered automatically on next boot
 - **Clean Mode** — hides all UI chrome while editing so only your text is on screen (Ctrl+Z to toggle)
 - **Dark Mode** — inverted display
 - **Display Orientation** — portrait, landscape, and inverted variants
-- **Power Management** — CPU light-sleeps between events to extend battery life
+- **Power Management** — CPU light-sleeps between events, SD card sleeps between accesses, display analog circuits power down after each refresh, and the device enters deep sleep after 5 minutes of inactivity
 - **WiFi Sync** — one-button backup of all notes to your PC over WiFi.
 Saves network credentials for instant reconnect.
 Read-only server — nothing on the device can be modified over the network
 - **Standalone Build** — all libraries are bundled in the repo; no sibling projects required